 Indeed, technology has evolved these days, and cheating by coughing would never be considered a primary factor; most likely, misdirection and using smart electronics would be the chosen method today.
 Sending back the spy technology of 2020 to Charles Ingram in 2001, we reveal how it would have been made possible without detection.

 Using a smartphone and a Bluetooth Invisible Earpiece would allow a person to communicate discreetly with another person without giving any indication to people around.

 Furthermore, this type of technology negates distance limitations so the person with the answers could easily pass the correct answers from the comfort of their armchair hundreds of miles away.

-Using the same technology as TV presenters who use an earpiece to receive information from the studio, this tiny ballbearing fits inside your ear canal but its advantage is that it is not possible to see even when looking inside the ear - and doesn't take batteries.
-The Invisible Earpiece is supplied with an induction loop which is plugged into a smartphone and worn around your neck, hiding the loop and smartphone underclothing and out of sight.
+This tiny ball bearing fits inside your ear canal using the same technology as TV presenters who use an earpiece to receive information from the studio.
+However, its advantage is that it is impossible to see even when looking inside the ear and doesn't take batteries.
+The Invisible Earpiece is supplied with an induction loop plugged into a smartphone and worn around your neck, hiding the loop and smartphone underclothing and out of sight.

-The person with the internet searched answers sitting hundreds of miles away can clearly hear the questions and then reply with the answers by speaking into their own smartphone which passes the information through the induction loop and wirelessly to the earpiece.
-The information passed back and forth is silent and would be very effective because smartphone detection in 2001 was not available.
+The person with the internet-searched answers sitting hundreds of miles away can hear the questions and then reply with the answers by speaking into their smartphone, which passes the information through the induction loop and wirelessly to the earpiece.
+The information passed back and forth is silent and would be very effective because smartphone detection in 2001 was unavailable.

-Of course, this kind of earpiece technology used today is squarely aimed for legitimate uses, especially by Law Enforcement where discreet information and instructions are passed back and forth to aid sensitive operations.
+Of course, this earpiece technology used today is squarely aimed at legitimate uses, especially by Law Enforcement, where discreet information and instructions are passed back and forth to aid sensitive operations.

-The final episode of Quiz can be watched tonight on ITV at 9 pm.
+The final episode of the Quiz can be watched tonight on ITV at 9 pm.